-Criminal actions or other emergencies on campus are

-to be reported to the Chief Financial Officer (designated as the chief campus security officer).
-The Chief Financial Officer and Treasurer is responsible for responding to all reports of criminal activity.
+Criminal actions or other emergencies on campus are to be reported to the VP of Finance & Administration (designated as the chief campus security officer).
+The VP of Organizational Effectiveness is responsible for responding to all reports of criminal activity.
 This office is located in the administrative area of the Main Building.
-The on-campus extension is 1101 or 1104.
+The on-campus extension is 1104.